vtfk/Logger/README.md

 For more examples, please take a quick look at [example.ps1](https://github.com/vtfk/Logger/blob/master/Example.ps1) or head over to [EsOsO/Logging's wiki](https://github.com/EsOsO/Logging/wiki).

+## Sanitizing log message

+Almost all targets have the possibility to turn on sanitizing of log message.
+Sanitizing will mask up:
+* Bank account numbers
+* Credit card numbers
+* Social security numbers

+**Sanitizing is only available for Norwegian info** - Pull requests for other types/languages are welcome.

 ## Log targets
 | Log Target  | Description |